 “The first step is to have a well-designed website.
-The website doesn’t have to be too complicated but just list the services proposed, the value the agency provides, the types of clients fitting the agency, how to get in touch with them, etc. Why does an agency need a website to start with?
-Because this is the first thing prospects and leads will look at when you contact them or they hear about you.
+The website doesn’t have to be too complicated — it just lists the services proposed, the value the agency provides, the types of clients fitting the agency, how to get in touch with them, etc. Why does an agency need a website to start with?
+Because this is the first thing prospects and leads will look at when you contact them, or they hear about you.
 Your website is your vitrine.”

 Reach out to your existing contacts (family, friends, etc.)

 This is probably the first thing you’re going to think of – and you’d be right!
 Just don’t work for free: it’s unprofessional.

 Start accounts on the most popular networks such as LinkedIn, Facebook, Instagram, or Twitter, and begin posting post content there regularly.
 What kind of content?
 Say, something related to the industry your company operates in: useful tips and tricks, interviews with business owners, case studies, etc.